-Can I use other beans?
+Can I use other kinds of beans?

 Can I add chicken or meat?

-You can add a little cooked diced steak or chicken if you’d like.
+You can add a little cooked diced steak or shredded chicken if you’d like.
 You can also add snipped baby spinach or kale or even corn!

 Tips for Making the Best Vegetarian Quesadillas